BHUTAN TOURISM POLICY GUIDELINES:

 Discounts

 Those between the ages of 6 to 12 years accompanied by elders/guardians shall be given a 50% discount.
-Full time students under the age 25 years holding valid identity cards from their academic institution shall be given a 25% discount.

 Delayed Arrival/Departure